caterinaurban/Libra/README.md

 ## Step-by-Step Experiment Reproducibility

-The experimental evaluation in the SAS submission was conducted on a machine with two 16-core Intel ® Xeon ® 5218 CPU @ 2.4GHz, 192GB of RAM, and running CentOS 7.7. with linux kernel 3.10.0.
+The experimental evaluation in the SAS submission was conducted on a machine with two 16-core Intel ® Xeon ® 5218 CPU @ 2.4GHz, 192GB of RAM, and running CentOS 7.7 with linux kernel 3.10.0.

 ### Experiment 1: Effect of Neural Network Structure on Precision and Scalability

-To reproduce the results shown in Table 1 one can use the script `models.sh` within Tool's `src/tool/` folder.
-This expects the full path to Tool's executable as input:
+To reproduce the results shown in Table 1 one can use the script `/home/scripts/models.sh` as follows

-    ./models.sh <path to env>/bin/tool
+    > sh /home/scripts/models.sh

-The script will generate the corresponding log files in Tool's `src/tool/tests/census/logs1`.
+The script will generate the corresponding log files in `/home/models/logs` at the end of the executions (logs will be also available in the stdout channel during the execution).
-These can be manually inspected or a table summary of them can be generated using the script `fetch.py` in Tool's `src/tool/tests/census/logs1` folder.

 > Please take note of the expected execution times before launching the script.
-On a less powerful machine than that used for our evaluation it might be preferable to comment out the most time consuming lines from the script before launching it.
+On a less powerful machine than that used for our evaluation it might be preferable to run only single executions, running Tool directly from outside the script.

 ### Experiment 2: Scalability-vs-Precision Tradeoff

-To reproduce the results shown in Table 2 one can use the script `configurations.sh` within Tool's `src/tool/` folder.
-This expects the full path to Tool's executable as input:
+To reproduce the results shown in Table 2 one can use the script `/home/scripts/configurations.sh` as follows

-    ./configurations.sh <path to env>/bin/tool
+    > sh /home/scripts/configurations.sh

-The script will generate the corresponding log files in Tool's `src/tool/tests/census/logs2`.
+The script will generate the corresponding log files in `/home/logs/configurations`.
-These can be manually inspected or a table summary of them can be generated using the script `fetch.py` in Tool's `src/tool/tests/japanese/logs2` folder.

 > Please take note of the expected execution times before launching the script.
-On a less powerful machine than that used for our evaluation it might be preferable to comment out the most time consuming lines from the script before launching it.
+On a less powerful machine than that used for our evaluation it might be preferable to run only single executions, running Tool directly from outside the script.

 ### Experiment 3: Leveraging Multiple CPUs

-To reproduce the results shown in Table 3 one can use the script `cpus.sh` within Tool's `src/tool/` folder.
-This expects the full path to Tool's executable as input:
+To reproduce the results shown in Table 3 and Figure 1 one can use the script `/home/scripts/cpus.sh`.

-    ./cpus.sh <path to env>/bin/tool
+Note that, this experiment requires 64 CPUs.
+Please, modify the script before running, in order to fit your resources.

+    > sh /home/scripts/cpus.sh

-The script will generate the corresponding log files in Tool's `src/tool/tests/census/logs3`.
+The script will generate the corresponding log files in `/home/logs/cpus`.
-These can be manually inspected or a table summary of them can be generated using the script `fetch.py` in Tool's `src/tool/tests/census/logs3` folder.

-In the `src/tool/tests/census` folder is also present the original dataset `census.csv` as well as the 5 trained neural networks (`10`, `12`, `20`, `40`, `45`).
+> Please take note of the expected execution times before launching the script.
+On a less powerful machine than that used for our evaluation it might be preferable to run only single executions, running Tool directly from outside the script.

+## Utilities

+We provided a python script to fetch log files automatically, to retrieve only major information about the execution.

+    > python3 fetch.py <log-path>

+The script will return a json composed by: the autotuning parameters (lower and upper bound where autotuning stabilizes), partitions information (the number of feasible and completed partitions), total space analyzed and biased space found, and the total running time.